Too soon to lift EU sanctions on Burundi, NGOs warn

 "Dozens of new torture cases have been documented since the 2020 elections, and at least one detainee died in detention after being tortured by intelligence agents in 2021," the NGOs noted.

-And there have been "no credible investigations have taken place" into the extra-judicial killings which took place at the height of the political crisis in 2015 to 2016.
+And there have been "no credible investigations" into the extra-judicial killings which took place at the height of a political crisis in 2015 to 2016.

 Meanwhile, "the few independent media outlets that are allowed to operate exercise self-censorship and avoid controversial issues.
 Journalists are regularly threatened or harassed by government and ruling party officials," the NGOs added.